mmiddletonn/RelativePointers/README.md

 ## How It Works

-The application uses JavaScript to calculate the position of the current window relative to other open windows.
+The website uses JavaScript to calculate the position of the current window relative to other open windows.
 It then adjusts the direction of a centrally located arrow to point towards these windows.
 The positions are stored and updated in the browser's local storage, allowing for communication between windows.

 ## License